The-bot-makers/FireFighterEngine/README.md

-# FireFighterEngine : A Chess Engine In Python
+# FireFighterEngine : A UCI Chess Engine Written In Python
 <br>

 ## How It Works